Rooting Democracy in Kenya Through an Informed Citizenry Programme

 - To empower citizens to elect leaders who embody the spirit and the values of the Constitution.

-- To increase and enhance representation of historically marginalized groups and communities in governance processes.
+- To increase and enhance representation of historically marginalised groups and communities in governance processes.

 - To enhance Uraia’s responsiveness to the civic needs of Kenyans.

-The Implementation of the RDP is carried out through the following four Pillars of Uraia.
+The Implementation of RDP is carried out through the following four Pillars of Uraia.

 Integrated within the main RDP are other complementary projects/initiatives aimed at enhancing goal achievement for the main programme.
 The current complementary initiatives are the Gender Project and the Rapid Response Initiative.

-Uraia is currently implementing a Project titled “Enhancing Women’s Political Leadership in Kenya” for the period 2016 – 2018.
-The project is anchored on Uraia’s KFA 3 and aims at building the capacity of women to vie for elective and appointive positions ahead of the 2017 general elections.
-The project is being implemented in nine counties in Kenya; Kwale, Kilifi, Lamu, Turkana, Baringo, West Pokot, Kisii, Nyamira and Migori.
+Uraia implemented a Project titled “Enhancing Women’s Political Leadership in Kenya” for the period 2016 – 2018.
+The project was anchored on Uraia’s KFA 3 and aimed at building the capacity of women to vie for elective and appointive positions ahead of the 2017 General Elections.
+The project was implemented in nine counties in Kenya; Kwale, Kilifi, Lamu, Turkana, Baringo, West Pokot, Kisii, Nyamira and Migori.